 Parents of scholars who do not perform satisfactorily on their exams will be notified that their child will participate in special instructional programs designed to improve performance.
-A Grade Placement Committee will determine the additional special instruction the scholar will receive.

 If a scholar fails to meet the school's expectations, the scholar will be retained at his or her current grade level.
 The parent, however, may appeal this decision to the Grade Placement Committee.
 A decision to promote a scholar to the next grade level must be unanimous.
 Regardless of whether the scholar is retained or promoted, an educational plan for the scholar will be designed to enable the scholar to perform at grade level by the end of the next school year.